mattermost/mattermost-developer-documentation/site/content/blog/2020-09-07-improving-performance-through-load-testing.md

 ## Wrapping up

-The success of a software system greatly depends on its performance.
-In today's cloud-oriented world this is increasily more true.
+The success of a software system greatly depends on its performance, especially in today's cloud-oriented world.
 A small outage can have a serious impact on your customers and eventually affect your company's revenue, especially when a [service level agreement](https://en.wikipedia.org/wiki/Service_level_agreement) is in place.

 Load testing is a precious tool that can help your team to improve both the overall quality and stability of your system by preventing performance issues and application bugs while improving scalability and minimizing the risk of down times.

+Stay tuned for a follow-up article including an in depth technical discussion on the internals of our custom engine plus a full section on how to interpret and leverage load testing results.
 If you'd like to know more about this particular topic or discuss performance in general, you can reach us in the [Developers: Performance](https://community.mattermost.com/core/channels/developers-performance) channel.